secluso/secluso/HOW_TO.md

 Click on "Create a project."

-Enter the project name, e.g.: Privastead
+Enter the project name, e.g.: Secluso

 Disable Google Analytics (unless you want it).